 Learning through play

-In Reception your child will learn through structured play.
+In Reception your child will learn through play.
 Your child’s activities are carefully planned and children are engaged in a variety of activities every day.
 These can be both adult supported or independent.
-By the end of Reception, we aim for your child to be: reading, writing short sentences and working securely with numbers 1 to 20.
-We base our learning around quality storybooks which are selected to respond to the children's interests.
-Your child will also take part in daily phonics and maths sessions.
+We base our learning around quality storybooks throughout the year.
+More information about this can be found in the yearly overview below.

 In our Early Years setting we have messy play resources out each day.
 We have a mud kitchen where children can use soil to engage in imaginative play and make mud cakes!
 On a daily basis we may have other messy play resources for children to play with.
 These can include spaghetti, play-dough, gloop, slime and jelly.
 Children love to explore and discuss the texture of these things and all children in Reception are expected to engage with these activities.
 This may mean that your child sometimes comes home with messy clothes.
 We do provide aprons and encourage and remind all children to wear them while they access the messy play, but sometimes children can forget, so please be patient with your child.
 All of the resources that we use can be easily washed out.

 At Malmesbury we follow the ‘Read, Write, Inc’ phonics scheme.
 Through phonics your child will learn to read and write.
 Each letter has a sound which your child will learn, and different combinations of letters make different sounds.
 Throughout the year, your child will learn to blend these sounds together to read unfamiliar words and learn to break words up into their individual sounds so they can write the words.
 This can be quite different to how many adults learned to read and write when at school and it can take some time to become familiar with.
 Staff are here to support parents/carers in helping their children with their reading and writing so if you are unsure of the sounds of any of the letters please ask any member of staff.